mariocj89/dothub/CONTRIBUTING.md

 The code has three kind of test levels:

 - [unit](https://github.com/mariocj89/dothub/tree/master/tests/unit): *Quick* to write, validate "happy paths" and corner cases of each piece of code.
 One suite of tests per Python module.
 These suites make assumptions about the HTTP responses are.
-- [interation](https://github.com/mariocj89/dothub/tree/master/tests/integration): Wider tests.
-Please keep number low.
-There are broader tests to validate full functionalities, mainly happy paths.
-They take the github reposnses as they come from the github API.
-These are recorded using betamax to ease the testing and remove the dependency on the real endpoints.
-If the env var GITHUB_TOKEN is provided new recordings will be performed and the real github be hit.
 - [end to end](https://github.com/mariocj89/dothub/tree/master/tests/end_to_end): Tests against the real github with a fake organization.

 If any check in the Pull Request fails, the chances of your pull request getting merged are really low.